node-js-libs/node.io/docs/README.md

     $ node.io myjob

+A typical node.io job typically consists of a) taking some input, b) using or transforming it, and c) outputting something.

-A full list of available job methods and options is [available here](#), however the typical job has three methods; input, run, and output.
+A full list of available job methods and options is [available here](#). however jobs typically contain an input, run, and output method.
 If omitted, input and output default to STDIN and STDOUT.

 ## Getting started

 The following examples highlight how to create and run a simple job.

 times2.js